YuktiNivara/Andromeda/Inspiring.md

 God is there.
 Have a good day.
 Always keep smiling.
 Hey, you made a change here.
 Testing!
 A little hard work now pays for the future.

 Wow!
 This is it.
 Work in progress.
-You will be successful.